SocialGouv/cdtn-monolog/README.md

-AZ_STORAGE_TOKEN # Azure token to push dump to Azure blob ELASTICSEARCH_URL # URL of the Elastic instance where the logs are stored eventually ELASTIC_TOKEN # Token to use the Elastic API, read-only token is enough for the query lib CDTN_API_URL # URL of the CDTN API required to generate a cache of the search engine results
+AZ_STORAGE_TOKEN # Azure token to push dump to Azure blob ELASTICSEARCH_URL # URL of the Elastic instance where the logs are stored eventually ELASTIC_TOKEN # Token to use the Elastic API, read-only token is enough for the query lib CDTN_API_URL # URL of the CDTN API required to generate a cache of the search engine results (without the api and final /)
 ```

 ## Local